Back to All Events

 In a time defined by political uncertainty and deepening social fracture, spaces of tenderness and

 affirmation are increasingly rare.
-The world has grown harsher for many, a truth that is
+The world has grown harsher for many, a truth that is perpetually palpable

-perpetually palpable for Black women, whose bodies, voices, and very presence are so often sites
+for Black women, whose bodies, voices, and very presence are so often sites of contestation.
+And yet, Black

-of contestation.
-And yet, Black women continue to carve out sanctuaries: spaces built not of brick
+women continue to carve out sanctuaries: spaces built not of brick and mortar, but of bond and becoming.

-Sisterhood Sanctuary, the first solo exhibition by photographer Ornelle Chimi is a visual ode to
+Sisterhood Sanctuary, the first solo exhibition by photographer Ornelle Chimi is a visual ode to these spaces.

-and themselves) Chimi reveals a world where sisterhood is both shield and salve.
-The exhibition
+reveals a world where sisterhood is both shield and salve.
+The exhibition explores sisterhood in its many

-explores sisterhood in its many forms: biological, chosen, communal.
+forms: biological, chosen, communal.

-What began as a personal reflection on the life-saving nature of sisterhood in the artist’s own
+What began as a personal reflection on the life-saving nature of sisterhood in the artist’s own world evolved

-celebration, and intergenerational strength.
-In these frames, women cheer one another on, console
+intergenerational strength.
+In these frames, women cheer one another on, console each other, and witness

-each other, and witness one another’s beauty.
-In every case, the intimacy offers glimpses into the
+one another’s beauty.
+In every case, the intimacy offers glimpses into the lifelong becoming that Black

-lifelong becoming that Black women do together, again and again, in the face of the world.
+women do together, again and again, in the face of the world.

 ARTIST STATEMENT